The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 How Can Counseling Help Veterans Of War Manage Their PTSD

-When we think of the consequences of conflict, what comes to mind is its physical toll on soldiers and their families – the service they had rendered when they fought in Iraq or Afghanistan.
+When we think of the consequences of conflict, what comes to mind is its physical toll on soldiers and their families – the service they had rendered when they fought in Iraq, Afghanistan, or the Civil War.
 What would the benefits of mental health care and assistance be for these former troops?
-Would the trauma of soldiers and officers from wars be eliminated with online counseling?
+Would the trauma of soldiers and officers from national combat be eliminated with online counseling?

-We see this in the way that many bravely put their lives on the line to fight for freedom and their people, especially during world war that includes America.
+We see this in the way that many military professionals put their lives on the line to fight for freedom and their people, especially during World War I and II, which includes America.
 Many go home with physical wounds that are treated through physical therapy or hospitals.
-However, there is also a mental toll on the soldiers – the veterans and those on active duty – fighting battles for the representation of service of their country that can be addressed through counseling.
-Afterall, these heroes who previously served the us department needs care.
+However, there is also a mental toll on the soldiers fighting battles for the representation of service of their country that can be addressed through counseling.
+After all, these battle pros who previously served the US Department need care.

-What is not visible are the non-physical ramifications instead of compensation hat a soldier receives from their service.
-It’s not as easy to diagnose a mental illness and can consequently worsen as these heroes who are service members don’t realize that we cannot always see wounds.
+What is not visible are the non-physical ramifications that a veteran may find instead of the compensation received from their service.
+It’s not as easy to diagnose a mental illness, and it can consequently worsen as these veterans, who are service members, don’t realize that we cannot always see wounds.

-War veteran counseling is a way for clashing veterans to address the negative impact of their experience as they go back home to their families and friends.
+Counseling for a war veteran member is a way for clashing veterans to address the negative impact of their experience as they go back home to their families and friends.
 It has a lot of benefits for them.
 It’s not uncommon for mental health issues and social difficulties to be experienced by former service members coming home.

 Veterans’ Mental Health Issues As Military Personnel

-There are a variety of mental and social problems that clashing soldiers face when coming home.
+There are a variety of mental and social problems that clashing veterans and their families face when returning home.
 As dedicated service members, they have had their fair share of high-stress operations that have left marks on their psyche.
 These problems can often manifest in their behaviors and in how they express their stress reactions.
-War veterans find that the battlefield they left behind can find many ways to continue haunting them in their homes, even when they are with their families.
+Veterans find that the battlefield they left behind can find many ways to continue haunting them in their homes, even when they are with their families.

-One of the most common mental health problems war veterans may face is PTSD or Post-Traumatic Stress Disorder.
-This disorder is often developed in a person, in this case, war veterans who served their country, who face traumatic events.
+One of the most common mental health problems war veterans (both men and women veterans) may face is PTSD or Post-Traumatic Stress Disorder.
+This disorder is often developed in a person, in this case, war veterans who served their country and face traumatic events.
 In the face of the dangers of violence, a heightened stress reaction such as the fight-or-flight response is not at all uncommon.
-However, these officers and soldiers can retain this reaction and behavior once the situation has passed, causing nightmares, flashbacks, and different arousal symptoms when faced with triggers.
+However, these veterans and soldiers can retain this reaction and behavior once the situation has passed, causing nightmares, flashbacks, and different arousal symptoms when faced with triggers.

 Many of these are co-occurring mental health conditions, meaning that you can have more than one condition that affects each other.
 Treating one can often alleviate others’ symptoms, but all of these conditions have a real impact on people’s life and should be diagnosed and treated as soon as possible.